terrysu64/UNHack-2021/README.md

 A root to this issue is the lack of a currently existing platform tailored towards this niche of youth (High school to first-year university) students.

 Hence, to tackle this persisting issue, we are creating a system that allows one to search for co-op/part-time job opportunities tailored for younger teens.
-Often, from our experience, when looking for a job, they will all say "Level of study: undergraduate," or "First-Year (university)."
+Often, from our experience, when seeking various employment opportunities, they will all say "Level of study: undergraduate," or "First-Year (university)."
 Which makes the pursual of a job quite discouraging.

 With this system, we can help students like us find work and opportunities